Guard Critical Products and Processes

 - Phone call

-Temperature measurements are among the most common data logging applications found across a broad variety of industries including cold chain integrity, medical monitoring, machine/equipment monitoring, environmental monitoring, and in practically every other field.
-Since temperature monitoring devices are designed for such a wide variety of needs, it’s important that you decide on the type of sensors or inputs you’ll use.
+Temperature is among the most common measurements across a broad variety of industries including food, medical and life science, pharmaceutical, machine/equipment monitoring, environmental monitoring, and in practically every other field.
+Temperature monitoring systems capture temperature data via a sensor such as a thermocouple probe.
+Since temperature sensors are designed for such a wide variety of needs, it’s important that you decide on the type of sensors or inputs you’ll use.

-- An RTD sensor provides a change in resistance that is related to temperature. —they take more accurate readings than thermocouples but have a narrower operating range.
-The most common RTD consists of a fine platinum wire wound around a cylinder, but nickel and copper wire are also used in some cases.
+2. An RTD sensor provides a change in resistance that is related to temperature. —they are more accurate readings than thermocouples but have a narrower operating range.
+The most common RTD consists of a fine platinum wire wound around a cylinder, but nickel and copper wire are also used.
 The resistance vs. temperature curve has a very specific slope and the RTD is made so that it has a specific resistance at 0°C, with 100 Ω being the most common value.
-To measure temperature, the data logger will source a known current through the RTD and measure the resulting voltage from which it can calculate the resistance.
-Finally, using the slope of the resistance vs. temperature curve and the 0°C resistance, the data logger can calculate the temperature.
-RTDs are typically more stable and accurate than thermocouples, but at the expense of a more limited operating range.
+To measure temperature, the monitoring system will source a known current through the RTD and measure the resulting voltage from which it can calculate the resistance using Ohm’s law.
+Finally, using the slope of the resistance vs. temperature curve and the 0°C resistance, it can calculate the temperature.
+RTDs are typically more stable and accurate than thermocouples but at the expense of a more limited operating range.
 Consider RTD sensors when you need high-precision measurements for a narrow temperature window.
+They are ideal for temperature monitoring system for freezers and refrigerators.

-- Thermistors are similar to RTDs (they’re sensors whose resistance changes with temperature) but their resistance change is highly non-linear.
+3. Thermistors are similar to RTDs (they’re sensors whose resistance changes with temperature) but their resistance change is highly non-linear.
 Like RTD sensors they take more accurate readings than thermocouples.
 Because of this characteristic, thermistors can offer very accurate temperature measurements, down to an accuracy of 0.01°C, but only over a very limited temperature range (typically 0°C to 100°C).
-Like RTDs, thermistors are designed to have a specific resistance at 0°C (2252 Ω is a common value) and each family of thermistors has a specific resistance vs temperature characteristic that the data logger must be able to accommodate.
-Consider using thermistors when you need to record at very high accuracy without worrying about sensor cost.
+Like RTDs, thermistors are designed to have a specific resistance at 0°C (2252 Ω is a common value) and each family of thermistors has a specific resistance vs temperature characteristic that the measurement system must be able to accommodate.
+Consider using thermistors when you need to record at the highest accuracy, have a limited measurement range and are using a temperature monitoring system that can accept the non-linear resistance curve, for example, skin temperature measurements.

 Part 2: Thermal Buffers

-In our own experiment detailed in our White Paper “Comparison of Thermal Buffer Effectiveness,” the bare probes we used showed extreme temperature fluctuation in all our fridge and freezer test runs.
-In fact the compressor cycling of your storage unit will often cause these alarms and pose a major inconvenience along with widely-varying temperature data.
+We conducted an experiment detailed in our White Paper “Comparison of Thermal Buffer Effectiveness,” showing how bare probes displayed temperature fluctuations that were greatly reduced through the use of various types of thermal buffers.
+Even the compressor cycling of your storage unit can cause false alarms and pose a major inconvenience along with widely-varying temperature data that does not reflect the actual product temperature.
 As an example of this from our thermal buffer experiment, see Figure 2 below.

-As our data shows, the bare probe’s readings were extremely variable compared against the buffered probes.
-In fact if this had been an actual medical monitoring application, the bare probe could generate false alarms simply due to the normal cycling of the refrigeration compressor.
+As the data shows, the bare probe’s readings were extremely variable compared against the buffered probes.
+In fact, if this had been an actual medical monitoring application, the bare probe could generate false alarms simply due to the normal cycling of the refrigeration compressor.
 If the limits are set too tightly, even a small variation in the cycling can trigger an alarm.
-Since stabilizing your temperature readings is so critical, you can avoid nuisance alarms and get much more accurate data by using temperature buffers on all your probes.
+Since stabilizing your temperature readings is so critical, you can avoid nuisance alarms and get much more accurate data by using thermal buffers on all your probes.

 Part 3: Measurement Device